egzakt/UnifikDoctrineBehaviorsBundle/README.md

 The original behaviors have been wrapped in a Symfony2 bundle.

-* PHP 5.4 is required because we use traits.
+*PHP 5.4 is required because we use traits*.

 For now, these behaviors are available :